adrianaiman/bananavillage/PART2.md

 2. Break out of the loop by adding break statements at the end of each loop.

-3.
+3. add ofstream file(fileName + ".txt") inside the save function, and add the grid manually

-4.
+4. -

-5.

-6. Kena tengok code
+5. make a random function to randomly pick between p and h

-7. Declare vectors for the zombies' coordinates when they are generated into the grid
+6. Declare vectors for the zombies' coordinates when they are generated into the grid

-8. Rearrange the void functions so that zombies can move after alien
+7. Rearrange the void functions so that zombies can move after alien

+8. -

 9. -

-10. -

-11. add srand(time(NULL)) in the code
+10. add srand(time(NULL)) in the code